-Emission factors are provided here for a selection of pollutants of specific importance to road transport in a simplified form that reflects the composition of the UK fleet and journeys made in 2008.
-They are implied emission factors derived by taking the overall emissions in 2008 for each vehicle type, calculated by the national emissions inventory methodology, and dividing by total vehicle km travelled or number of vehicles or trips made in 2008.
-The emissions are taken from the 2008 version of the NAEI released in early 2010.
+Emission factors are provided here for a selection of pollutants of specific importance to road transport in a simplified form that reflects the composition of the UK fleet and journeys made in 2011.
+They are implied emission factors derived by taking the overall emissions in 2011 for each vehicle type, calculated by the national emissions inventory methodology, and dividing by total vehicle km travelled or number of vehicles or trips made in 2011.
+The emissions are taken from the 2011 version of the NAEI released in early 2013.
+As for the 2010 inventory, the composition of the fleet has been informed by Automatic Number Plate Recognition data on different types of roads provided by DfT combined with vehicle licensing statistics.
+The factors vary from previous versions published here partly due to the implementation of COPERT 4 emission factors for VOCs and PM, as a reflection of the methodological changes and changes to input data sets, as well as a reflection of the gradual refreshing of the UK fleet with new, cleaner vehicles displacing older, high emitting vehicles.
+Hence the changes in these factors compared with the 2010NAEI factors published in 2012 reflect partly methodological changes and partly 'real' changes in vehicle fleet emissions occurring between 2010 and 2011 due to refreshing of the fleet.

 Factors are provided for each main process by which emissions occur and at different levels of detail in terms of emission type, vehicle category and road class.
 Users can then choose a set of factors that best matches the level of detail in their own traffic activity data.